 For severe conditions, please refer to our Severe Dandruff section.

-If you have dandruff, you will see these yellowish flakes on your scalp and hair.
+If you have dandruff, you will see these white or yellowish flakes on your scalp and hair.
 Your scalp can get easily irritated and inflamed causing redness and itchiness.
 Hair thinning and hair loss can also be experienced from excessive scratching, which can damaged the skin and hair follicles.
 Typically, the damage is temporary

 Dandruff vs Dry Scalp

 You may confuse dandruff with dry scalp as they both have similar symptoms like flaking and itchiness.

 However, a dry scalp is a condition where the scalp skin is dry/not moisturised enough (for multiple reasons), and is characterised by white, tiny, dry flakes.

 While dandruff is a scalp condition that presents large, white/yellowish and usually greasy flakes.
 The scalp and hair tend to feel oily and itchiness may still be present even when the scalp does not feel necessarily dry.